9 Tips for The Smart Charitable Giver This Season

 While it is the spirit of generosity that matters most when giving, following tax guidelines closely can help charitable contributors save money at tax time.
 In the end, the IRS has the final say in whether a deduction is legitimate.
 Therefore, it pays to consult a qualified tax professional or review IRS publications prior to making a sizable donation.

-They do both your e-filing and they print and deliver your forms to recipients as well.
+They will efile 1099 tax forms for you, along with printing and delivering your forms to recipients as well.
 That alone will save you countless hours of prepping envelopes, forms and postage, including running around to drop off the mail.
 Check out their video above to learn more.